-There is just something about a dutch door that has a whole lot of charm and romance.
+There is just something about a dutch door that has a whole lot of charm.

 Dutch doors have long been something I have loved-